rhdtownsend/gyre/doc/source/user-guide/numerical-methods/from-string-to-gyre.rst

 function and the dimensionless frequency are both complex quantities.
-Solving the characteristic equation in the complex plane is computationally challenging because there is no equivalent to bracketing and refinement.
-GYRE implements a couple of different approaches to the problem, as discussed in the :ref:`non-ad-calcs` chapter.
+Solving the characteristic equation in the complex plane is computationally challenging because there is no equivalent to bracketing and refinement. :program:`gyre` implements a couple of different approaches to the problem, as discussed in the :ref:`non-ad-calcs` chapter.